King Island (Alaska): History

 The island was once the winter home of the Ugiuvaŋmiut, a group of Inupiat who lived there during the long winter.
 While on the island, they hunted seals and walruses.
 In the summer, they would journey via kayak to the mainland, near the location of present-day Nome.
 Residents hunted caribou and salmon and gathered berries and vegetables.
 Due to the limited daylight during the winter, the days were spent dancing in the "Qagri", or men's communal house.
-As an example, the month of December is known to the Uġiuvaŋmiut as Sauyatugvik or "the time of drumming".
+As an example, the month of December is known to the Ugiuvaŋmiut as Sauyatugvik or "the time of drumming".

 The population of the island, while numbering in the hundreds beforehand, was crippled in the late 19th century by Russian and American whalers in the Bering Sea.
 In particular, the mass killing of walruses by whalers destroyed the food supply of the island and led to the death of over 200 Ugiuvaŋmiut in 1890.
 The whaling industry in Alaska declined soon after the Whaling disaster of 1871.

 After the establishment of Nome in the early 20th century, the islanders began to sell walrus ivory carvings to residents of Nome and travelers during the summer.
 In 1929, the Bureau of Indian Affairs (BIA) established a school and a Catholic church on the island.
 By 1937 the island was home to 190 residents.

 Rie Muñoz, a teacher at the BIA, arrived on King Island in 1951 and lived there for several years with her husband Juan.